Nirupama Rajendra

-Nirupama Rajendra is an Indian classical dancer in the Bharathnatyam and Kathak dance forms.
+Nirupama Rajendra is an Indian classical dancer who performs in Bharathnatyam and Kathak dance forms.
 She is based in Bangalore, Karnataka.
 Nirupama and her husband Rajendra (ನಿರುಪಮ ಮತ್ತು ರಾಜೇಂದ್ರ) perform Kathak together.
 They established the Abhinava Dance Company in 1994 with an aim to make dance more accessible.
 They are known for fusing traditional and contemporary dance styles.
 The dance duo has given many performances and received several awards including Natya Mayuri and Natya Mayura (1998), Karnataka Kalashree (2011) and Nritya Choodamani.